bytedance/fe-foundation/README.md

 # hooks
-UI Foundation for React Hooks and Vue Composition Api
+UI Foundation for React Hooks and Vue Composition Api.